 Stay away from cigarette smoke.
 If you are person who smokes, try to quit.
+It’s also important to avoid secondhand smoke.
 Cigarette smoke is a major source of benzene exposure.

-Try to limit gasoline fumes by pumping gas carefully and using gas stations with vapor recovery systems that capture the fumes.
+Pump gas carefully and use gas stations with vapor recovery systems that capture the fumes.
 Avoid skin contact with gasoline.

-When possible, limiting the time you spend near idling car engines can help lower your exposure to exhaust fumes, which contain benzene (as well as other potentially harmful chemicals).
+When possible, limit the time you spend near idling car engines.
+This can help lower your exposure to exhaust fumes, which contain benzene (as well as other potentially harmful chemicals).

 Use common sense around any chemicals that might contain benzene.
 Limit or avoid exposure to fumes from solvents, paints, and art supplies, especially in unventilated spaces.

-If you are exposed at your workplace, talk to your employer about limiting your exposure through process changes (such as replacing the benzene with another solvent or enclosing the benzene source) or by using personal protective equipment.
-If needed, the Occupational Safety & Health Administration (OSHA) can provide more information or make an inspection.
+If you are exposed to benzene at your workplace, talk to your employer about limiting your exposure through process changes (such as replacing the benzene with another solvent or enclosing the benzene source) or by using personal protective equipment.
+If needed, you can also contact the Occupational Safety & Health Administration (OSHA), which can provide more information or assistance.

 For short-term exposure to high levels of benzene, the Centers for Disease Control and Prevention (CDC) recommends getting away from the source of benzene, removing any clothing that may have benzene on it, washing exposed areas with soap and water, and getting medical care as soon as possible.

-If you think you may have been exposed to benzene over a long period of time, speak to a doctor.
-Benzene can be measured in the blood or breath, and breakdown products of benzene can be measured in the urine.
+If you think you may have been exposed to benzene over a long period of time, talk to a doctor.
+Benzene can be measured in the blood or breath, and breakdown products of benzene can be measured in urine.
 These tests can only detect recent exposures to benzene.
-They cannot predict possible health effects.
+They can’t reliably show how much benzene you’ve been exposed to, nor can they predict possible health effects.

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.

 International Agency for Research on Cancer.
 IARC Monographs on the Evaluation of Carcinogenic Risks to Humans.
-Volume 100F: A Review of Human Carcinogens: Chemical Agents and Related Occupations.
+Volume 100F: Chemical Agents and Related Occupations.
 2012.
-Accessed at http://monographs.iarc.fr/ENG/Monographs/vol100F/mono100F-24.pdf on October 15, 2015.
+Accessed at https://publications.iarc.fr/123 on January 25, 2023.

 Occupational Safety and Health Administration.
 Occupational exposure to benzene.
 Final Rule.
 Federal Register.
 1987;52:34460−34578.